NiklasRosenstein/docker-remote/docs/tutorial_03.md

 console.log(`Node App running on http://${HOST}:${PORT}`);
 ```

-Next, let us create a Dockerfile that creates an image with Python and the
+Next, let us create a Dockerfile that creates an image with Node:
-gunicorn web server:

 ```Dockerfile
 # Dockerfile